CtrlK

 164-java-profiling-verify

 Use when you need to verify Java performance optimizations by comparing profiling results before and after refactoring — including baseline validation, post-refactoring report generation, quantitative before/after metrics comparison, side-by-side flamegraph analysis, regression detection, or creating profiling-comparison-analysis and profiling-final-results documentation.
-Part of the skills-for-java project
+This should trigger for requests such as Verify performance fix; Verify the performance; Verify the memory; Verify the threading.
+Part of cursor-rules-java project

 Quality